pmagwene/latex-nihbiosketch/README.md

  2. Pattern your document based on `example-nihbiosketch.tex`
  3. Compile your document with `xelatex` or `lualatex` (required for the Arial font that NIH favors)

+This package is also available via CTAN at http://www.ctan.org/pkg/nihbiosketch